Natural Yeast Infection Treatment

 actually eat the leaves because I needed something stronger to put a

 dent in the sinus infection.
-However, the rash seems worse after I
+However, the outbreak seems worse after I

 breastfeed and turns bright red.